scottpcs/Agentopia/agentopia-summary.md

 ## Latest Code Changes

-- Implemented a backend server using Express.js to handle API requests
+- Implemented secure API key handling through backend storage
-- Updated the frontend to make API calls to the backend instead of directly to OpenAI
+- Updated the frontend to use key identifiers instead of actual API keys
-- Improved error handling and user feedback throughout the application
+- Improved error handling and user feedback for API key management
+- Updated the project structure to separate frontend and backend concerns
 - Implemented proper CORS configuration for secure communication between frontend and backend
-- Updated the project structure to separate frontend and backend concerns
+- Updated the workflow execution process to use the backend for OpenAI API calls
-- Implemented Tailwind CSS for improved styling and responsiveness
+- Improved the PropertyPanel component to handle different node types more efficiently
+- Enhanced the TextInputNode and TextOutputNode components for better user experience

 ## Architectural Decisions